 Current MIT F&A, Employee Benefits, and Vacation Accrual rates are shown at the OSP website.
 However, MIT and federal sponsors often "fix" F&A rates for the life of an award, at the rate in effect when the award was made.
 If you have questions about the F&A rate on your grant, cooperative agreement, or contract, please contact Kara DeNutte.

 In addition to MIT's loading, the MIT Kavli Institute charges a Lab Allocation for the salaries of HQ staff and supplies used by multiple projects.
 Jack Defandorf, MKI's Administrative Officer, submits a detailed rate proposal to OSP every spring, who in turn submit it to the Office of Naval Research for approval.
-For MIT's FY18 the rates will be 7.5% for allocated salaries and 0.8% for allocated M&S. MIT's MTDC base (see above), with the further exclusion of Employee Benefits and Vacation Accrual on salaries charged directly to awards, is used as the Allocation base.
+For MIT's FY19 the rates will be 7.4% for allocated salaries and 0.0% for allocated M&S. MIT's MTDC base (see above), with the further exclusion of Employee Benefits and Vacation Accrual on salaries charged directly to awards, is used as the Allocation base.

 Graduate Research Assistant tuition costs are an important part of many budgets.
 MIT subsidizes 50% of RA tuition during the academic year, and during the summer subsidizes 100% of students who are enrolled in a research degree program and not taking courses.
-For FY18 (July 1, 2017 - June 30, 2018) full tuition is $49,580, leaving $24,790* per student to be paid by the project.
+For FY19 (July 1, 2018 - June 30, 2019) full tuition is $51,520; after the subsidy, the cost to a project will be $25,760* per student.
 Inflation is estimated to be 5%.
 There is no loading on graduate tuition.